zane-a-karl/Projects/README.md

 This is a tentative list of possible new projects with related links and no associcated language yet:

   - [ ] Echo server
-    - reads something off the network and replies with its input
+    - reads something off the network and replies with its input maybe throw in a rotional or substitution encryption

   - [ ] Interpreter for pre/post-fix calculator